JuliaData/DataFrames.jl/docs/src/man/basics.md

 After that deep dive into [Manipulation Functions](@ref), it is a good idea to review the alternative approaches covered in [Getting and Setting Data in a Data Frame](@ref).
-Let us compare the two approaches with a few examples.
+Let us compare the approaches with a few examples.

-### Convenience

 For simple operations,
 often getting/setting data with dot syntax